Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 b) Design a responsive website.

-c) Check for duplicate contents and eliminate them.
+c) Check for duplicate content and eliminate them.

 d) Make use of redirects if needed.